View Current

 (29) The Chief Executive will be responsible for ensuring and promoting complaint handling is considered a priority for Melbourne Polytechnic and is the approving authority for this policy.
 The Chief Executive also holds responsibility for the external review process.

-(30) The Executive Director Student Engagement International and Community Partnerships, will be responsible for monitoring, reviewing and improving the effectiveness of complaints handling within Melbourne Polytechnic.
+(30) The Executive Director People and Student Success, will be responsible for monitoring, reviewing and improving the effectiveness of complaints handling within Melbourne Polytechnic.
 The Executive Director also holds responsibility for the internal review process.

 (31) The Executive Leadership Committee and relevant Academic Boards are responsible for ensuring monitoring of all continuous improvements, reporting and corrective actions arising from complaints.